Johnny Weissmuller: Early life

 Three years later they relocated to Chicago to be with his mother's parents.
 His parents rented a single level in a shared house where he lived during his childhood.
 At age nine, Weissmüller contracted polio.
 His doctor recommended swimming to help his recovery from the disease.
-Fullerton Beach on Lake Michigan is where Johnny's love for swimming took off, having his first swimming lessons there.
+Fullerton Beach on Lake Michigan is where Johnny's love for swimming took off, for he took his first swimming lessons there.
 He excelled immediately and began entering and winning every race he could.
 Johnny's father deserted the family when Johnny was in the eighth grade.
 He left school to begin working in order to support his mother and younger brother.

-When Weissmuller was 11 he lied to join the YMCA, which had a 12 year old minimum rule to join.
+When Weissmuller was 11 he lied to join the YMCA, which had a 12-year-old age minimum rule to join.
 He won every swimming race he entered and also excelled at running and high jumping.
 He eventually swam for one of the nation's best teams, the Illinois Athletic Club.